-Our HQ team includes 8 full - and part-time staff.
-Our community is powered by 300+ volunteer Hosts across the country– folks who raised their hands to help hold space and build peer-led community.
+Our HQ team includes 4 full-time and part-time staff members.
+Our community is powered by hundreds of volunteer Table Hosts across the country–folks who raised their hands to help build this peer-led community.
+Want to join them?
+Attend a training.

 Mary Pauline Diaz-Frasene

-Mary Pauline (or MP) grew up in a Pilipinx immigrant family with that “Did you eat yet?” kind of love, where hospitality is forefront and tangible, where the labor that nourishes us is never just for ourselves.
-She leads our Workplace Resilience offerings and supports other TDP Labs partnerships.
-Prior to TDP Labs, her work included developing and leading staff care resources for the largest social services non-profit in Washington state; supporting patients, their communities, and staff as a hospital chaplain during the first year of COVID-19; direct services roles with people experiencing homelessness; and local community organizing.
+MP (short for Mary Pauline) grew up in a Pilipinx immigrant family with that “Did you eat yet?” kind of love, where hospitality is forefront and tangible, where the labor that nourishes us is never just for ourselves.
+She has been with The Dinner Party since 2021, supporting external partnerships and leading our Workplace Resilience program before being named Executive Director.
+She brings to TDP a range of nonprofit and community service experience, from managing low-barrier resources with people experiencing homelessness to supporting patients, their communities, and staff as a hospital chaplain during the first year of COVID-19.
+She’s been integral in building programs in their beginning and emerging stages, including developing staff care programming and resources for the largest social services non-profit in Washington state; creating a poetry workshop for men in substance addiction recovery; and partnerships between churches and nonprofits.
 She has a Master of Arts in Theology & Culture, where her culminating work explored grief as a practice in collective resistance to unjust and dehumanizing systems.

-Tommy was born and raised in California, but he calls Brooklyn home these days.
-He’s a former medical student, elementary science educator, and a graduate of Fordham University’s Graduate School of Social Service.
-As an LMSW, he’s passionate about equitable access to mental health care and expanding bereavement support services.
+Tommy grew up along the Central Coast of California, but he calls Brooklyn home these days.
+He’s a former medical student and elementary science educator, and as an LMSW, he’s passionate about de-stigmatizing men’s mental health and expanding access to bereavement support services.

 OUR TEAM.png